Abibubble/EPB/README.md

 <h2>User Experience (UX)</h2>
 <h3>User stories</h3>
-First Time Visitor Goals
+<h4>First Time Visitor Goals</h4>
 I want to easily learn more about the company.
 I want to be able to easily navigate throughout the site to find information.
 I want to locate their social media links to see their social media prescence.

-<h3>Returning Visitor Goals</h3>
+<h4>Returning Visitor Goals</h4>
 I want to find current information about Covid-19.
 I want to find the best way to get in contact with the organisation with any questions I may have.
-I want to find the best way to submit a table booking request.

-<h3>Frequent User Goals</h3>
+<h4>Frequent User Goals</h4>
 I want to find current information about Covid-19.
+I want to submit a booking request.

 <h2>Design</h2>
 <h3>Colour Scheme</h3>
-The main colours used are white and green, to correlate with English Pool colours (green cloth, white cue ball)
+The main colours used are white and green, to correlate with English Pool colours (green cloth, white cue ball).

 <h3>Typography</h3>
 The Poppins font is the main font used throughout the whole website with Sans Serif as the fallback font in case the Poppins font isn't being imported into the site correctly.